This is our list of the best golf courses in California in 2021.

 If you're on vacation, you can get to know the state before spending the day on the golf course.
 You may be interested in exploring tourist attractions such as California Museum, spyglass hill, California Science Center, spyglass hill, cypress point, Los Angeles County Museum of Art, Asian Art Museum, torrey pines, pebble beach, Norton Simon Museum.

-If you like to spend your leisure time in quiet recreational areas, the state has scenic parks State Parks California, San Francisco Recreation and Parks, California Parks & Recreation, Griffith Park, Del Norte Coast Redwoods State Park, Yosemite National Park and lakes Clear Lake, pebble beach, Shasta Lake, Mono Lake, Lake Almanor, Lake Oroville, too.
+If you like to spend your leisure time in quiet recreational areas, the state has scenic parks State Parks California, California Parks & Recreation, Griffith Park, Del Norte Coast Redwoods State Park, Yosemite National Park and lakes Clear Lake, pebble beach, Shasta Lake, Mono Lake, Lake Almanor, Lake Oroville, too.

 If you don't like parks or tourist events, but are more interested in shopping, some shopping centers and malls like Sunvalley Shopping Center, monterey peninsula, Del Monte Shopping Center, Hollywood & Highland, pebble beach, Stanford Shopping Center, Lincoln Shopping Center are open every day.